GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     for users to ensure that their build tree only includes one of the artifacts. **NEVER DO THIS**.
 - **Rename Java package**:
-  - **Don't rename Maven ID (case 3)**: The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the Maven group ID and artifact ID, only one jar can be pulled in.
-Users are forced to change their code if they want to add any references to the new version.
+  - **Case 3: Don't rename Maven ID**.
+The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the Maven group ID and artifact ID, only one jar can be pulled in.
+    Users must change their code to add references to the new version.
     It is strictly better to either also rename the Maven ID (case 4) or to keep the Maven ID and also bundle the old package (case 5), so that the major versions can be used side by side.
-  - **Rename Maven ID (case 4)**: The two major versions can be used side by side, allowing users to incrementally transition from the old to the new version, or even use them side by side indefinitely if necessary.
+  - **Case 4: Rename Maven ID**.
+The two major versions can be used side by side, allowing users to incrementally transition from the old to the new version, or even use them side by side indefinitely if necessary.
 Transitioning fully to the new version in Java requires code